uw-madison-comps/R-plant-lesson/_episodes/05-advanced-lesson.md

 keypoints:
 - Linear regression is a quick and easy way to evaluate the direct relationship between two variables.
 - IT Model Averaging is one approach to evaluate more complex relationships between variables.
-- There are often many valid approaches to address a question in R, and understanding how to interpret R packages can help determine which approach might be most appropriate.
+- There are often many valid approaches to address a question in R and understanding how to interpret R packages can help determine which approach might be most appropriate.
 source: Rmd
 ---